Society of Hispanic Professional Engineers By-Laws

 ARTICLE V

-Nominees shall have the option to accept or reject the positions at the nominations meeting through the week and on Election Day.
+2. Nominees shall be able to accept or reject the positions at the nominations meeting throughout the week and on Election Day.

-Interim board member(s) shall be appointed by the elected president in case no nominations are received and approved.
+4. Interim board member(s) shall be appointed by the elected president if no nominations are received and approved.

 ARTICLE VI

-All qualified (i.e. active and national) members of Society of Hispanic Professional Engineers are eligible to hold office and vote for officers.
+3. All qualified (i.e., active and national) members of the Society of Hispanic Engineers are eligible to hold office and vote for officers.

-Speeches shall be done in person or submitted virtually up to 2 days before the elections.
-If anyone is unable to attend in-person elections, the speech can be pre-written and given to someone to read that is attending elections or recorded to display virtually.
+6. Speeches shall be done in person or submitted virtually up to 2 days before the elections.
+If anyone cannot attend in-person elections, the speech can be pre-written and given to someone attending or recorded to display virtually.

 ARTICLE VII

-The president will preside at the meetings but in the case they cannot attend, the vice president is able to take their place no more than half of the semester meetings.
+3. The President will preside over the meetings, but if they cannot attend, the Internal or External Vice President can take their place no more than half of the semester meetings.

-At every meeting, two-thirds (⅔) or the active membership present will constitute a quorum.
+4. At every meeting, two-thirds (⅔) of the active membership present will constitute a quorum.

-The president will preside at the meetings but in the case they cannot attend, the vice president is able to take their place no more than half of the semester executive board meetings.
+1. The President will preside over the meetings, but if they cannot attend, the Internal or External Vice Presidents can take their place no more than half of the semester's executive board meetings.

-The secretary shall formulate the agenda for each board meeting and is responsible for taking notes all throughout.
+2. The Secretary shall formulate the agenda for each board meeting and is responsible for taking notes throughout.

 ARTICLE VIII

-Society of Hispanic Professional Engineers shall have one of more advisors which will be either full time faculty members or academic staff persons.
+1. Society of Hispanic Professional Engineers shall have one or more advisors, full-time faculty members, or academic staff.
 Teaching Assistants (TAs) will not be eligible.

-Society of Hispanic Professional Engineers Advisor is expected to meet monthly with the President.
-The President should schedule these meetings and the Top 5 members are strongly encouraged to join in on these monthly meetings.
+2. Society of Hispanic Professional Engineers Advisor is expected to meet monthly with the President.
+The President should schedule these meetings and the Top 5 members are strongly encouraged to attend these monthly meetings.

-The purpose of selecting this candidate(s) will be to ensure that the organization is functioning according to its objectives.
+3. The purpose of selecting this candidate(s) will be to ensure that the organization functions according to its objectives.

 ARTICLE IX